insin/nwb/docs/Configuration.md

 > Defaults to `true` if not provided.

-Determines whether or not nwb will create an ES6 modules build for use by ES6 module bundlers when you run `nwb build` for a React component/library or web module project.
+Determines whether or not nwb will create an ES modules build for use by bundlers when you run `nwb build` for a React component/library or web module project.

-When providing an ES6 modules build, you should also provide the following in `package.json` so compatible module bundlers can find it:
+When providing an ES modules build, you should also provide the following in `package.json` so compatible bundlers can find it:

 ```
 "module": "es/index.js",
 ```

-These are included automatically if you create a project with an ES6 modules build enabled.
+These are included automatically if you create a project with an ES modules build enabled.

 ##### `umd`: `String | Object | false`